cerebral/cerebral/docs/docs/docs/tutorial/async_actions.md

 Since **showToast** returns an array we use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to merge into our existing chain.

 Congratulations!
 You have successfully mastered the power of factories.
-But there are couple of more concepts that will help you define state changes, jump over to the next chapter to find out more.
+But there are a couple of more concepts that will help you define state changes, jump over to the next chapter to find out more.